dswald/sentiment_analysis/final_submission/Data/milliontweetCorpus/trainingandtestdata.md

-you must unzip this file locally -
+you must unzip this file locally in order to train the model